 Two or more entities, which belong to the same multi-national group can fix up their prices for goods and services and allocate profits among the enterprises within the group in such a way that, there may be either no profit or negligible profit in the jurisdiction in which the tax rates are higher and the substantial profits are booked in the tax haven.
 This may adversely affect a country's share of due revenue.
 The profits derived by such enterprises carrying on business in India can be controlled by the multi-national group, by manipulating the prices charged and paid in such intra-group transactions, which may lead to loss of tax revenue.
 With a view to prevent the resultant loss of revenue (arising from the manipulation of prices by multi-national companies, in intra-group transactions), the Central Government introduced the transfer pricing provisions in the Finance Act, 2001.
 These provisions aimed at attaining a statutory framework which can lead to computation of reasonable, fair and equitable profits and tax in India, in the case of such multi-national enterprises.

-- (i) The transaction falls within the meaning of 'specified domestic transaction', under Section 92BA of the Income Tax Act, 1961, since the salary payment has been made to a related person referred to in Section 40A(2)(b) i.e., relative (i.e. son) of Ms. Deepika, who is a director of Star Enterprises Ltd. However, such a transaction would be treated as a 'specified domestic transaction, and shall attract transfer pricing provisions only if the aggregate of such transactions as specified in Section 92BA of the Income Tax Act, 1961, during the year by Star Enterprises Ltd. exceeds a sum of ₹5 crore. - (ii) The scope of the term "intangible property" has been amplified to include, inter alia, process patents, which is a technology intangible.
+- (i) The transaction falls within the meaning of 'specified domestic transaction', under Section 92BA of the Income Tax Act, 1961, since the salary payment has been made to a related person referred to in Section 40A(2)(b) i.e., relative (i.e. son) of Ms. Sarita, who is a director of Supro Enterprises Ltd. However, such a transaction would be treated as a 'specified domestic transaction, and shall attract transfer pricing provisions only if the aggregate of such transactions as specified in Section 92BA of the Income Tax Act, 1961, during the year by Supro Enterprises Ltd. exceeds a sum of ₹5 crore. - (ii) The scope of the term "intangible property" has been amplified to include, inter alia, process patents, which is a technology intangible.
 Transfer of intangible property falls within the scope of the term 'international transaction'.
-Since, Titanium Inc. guarantees more than 10% of the borrowings of Goodness Ltd., Titanium Inc. and Goodness Ltd., are associated enterprises.
-Therefore, since transfer of process patents by Goodness Ltd. to Titanium Inc. is an international transaction between associated enterprises, the provisions of transfer pricing are attracted in the given case. - (iii) Sale of tangible property falls within the scope of 'international transaction'.
-Tangible property includes tools and equipment.
-Prism Inc. and Fusion Ltd. are associated enterprises, since Prism Inc. is the holding company of Fusion Ltd. Prism Inc. fulfills the condition of holding shares not carrying less than 26% of the voting power in Fusion Ltd. Therefore, sale of equipment and tools by Fusion Ltd., to Prism Inc. (a Danish Company), is an international transaction between associated enterprises, and consequently, the provisions of transfer pricing are attracted in this case.
+Since, TZ Inc. guarantees more than 10% of the borrowings of Grower Ltd., TZ Inc. and Grower Ltd., are associated enterprises.
+Therefore, since transfer of process patents by Grower Ltd. to TZ Inc. is an international transaction between associated enterprises, the provisions of transfer pricing are attracted in the given case.